 Note: The source code for MODX might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 75 developers contributed new code to MODX.
-This is one of the largest open-source teams in the world, and is in the top 2% of all project teams on Open Hub.
+Over the past twelve months, 22 developers contributed to MODX.
+This project has a relatively large team, in the top 10% of all project teams on Open Hub.

 MODX is written mostly in PHP.